Let's discover one of the best summer hikes in Europe - Bystrá lávka trail.

 - It’s recommended to hike in this order: Mlynická valley → Bystrá lávka → Furkotská valley

-- The majority of trails in Slovakia are closed from November 1 st until June 15 th .
-In winter we can only hike from Štrbské Pleso to Skok waterfall and from Štrbské Pleso to the beginning of Furkotská valley (spot where yellow trail crosses with red one - Pod Furkotskou doliou ).
+- The majority of trails in Slovakia are closed from November 1st until June 15th.
+In winter we can only hike from Štrbské Pleso to Skok waterfall and from Štrbské Pleso to the beginning of Furkotská valley (the spot where the yellow trail crosses with a red one - Pod Furkotskou doliou).

-If you prefer to stay really close to the trails, so that there's no need to get up at 5 AM, it's best to stay in Štrbské Pleso.
-There's plenty of nice hotels, however they're all rather costly.
+If you prefer to stay really close to hiking trails, so that there's no need to get up at 4 AM, it's best to stay in Štrbské Pleso.
+There's plenty of nice hotels, however, they're all a bit costly.

 You can check the options here:

-We've already checked a few hotels in the area of Slovak High Tatra mountains.
+We've already checked a few hotels close to Tatra National Park trails in Slovakia.
 Below are two places which we liked the best.

 If it seems like a good option for you, you can book your stay here:

-Our room was nice and clean, with bathroom sink.
+Our room was nice and clean, with a bathroom sink.
 Toilets and bathrooms are shared, but they were (surprisingly) clean.
-Actually, it looked like the rooms and bathrooms were newly refurbished.
+Actually, it looked like the rooms and the bathrooms were newly refurbished.

-Big advantage of this place is restaurant on the ground floor - breakfast costs only 5 EUR, but it's ample and tasty.
+A big advantage of this place is a restaurant on the ground floor - breakfast costs only 5 EUR, but it's ample and tasty.

 If you would like to explore other trails in Tatra mountains, have a look at the below:

-→ Štrbské pleso and Popradské pleso - easy option if the weather isn't very good, or you're just too tired for a whole day hike.
+→ Štrbské pleso and Popradské pleso - one of the easiest hiking trails in High Tatras.
+Perfect for a rainy day, or when you're just too tired for a whole day hike.

 → Western Tatras - lower range, but equally beautiful.

-→ Kriváň mount in High Tatras - Slovak National mount.
+→ Kriváň mount in High Tatras - Slovak National mountain.

 → Protection of Tatra National Park - a few words about this amazing area.